 The body is meant to contain a healthy balance of proteins that both build and break down blood clots, allowing them to not only form but also to dissolve after the blood clot has served its purpose.
 In certain cases this balance can be thrown off, causing your body to continually produce (and thus grow) the blood clot.
 Want to know more about risk factors?
 Click here.
 This can become a real problem when a blood clot forms in an artery for example, or in the case of , within a “deep vein”.
 Deep veins are especially important because they lead directly to the body’s largest veins, called the venae cavae, which lead straight to the heart and on to your lungs.

 Clot formation here is called deep vein (). typically form in the calf, thigh or pelvis / groin, although they can also appear in other locations like the arm or chest.
-The good news is that the condition is treatable, especially when caught early.
+The good news is that the condition is treatable.
 You can read more about key symptoms to watch out for in thisarticle.
 If you believe that you may have but have not been diagnosed, you should contact your doctor.